 Effect: Create interactive CLI process and set it up to begin collecting as soon as an application is launched.
-Launch the application, set up to allow tracing of CUDA and
+Launch the application, set up to allow tracing of CUDA and NVTX as well as collection of thread schedule information.
+Stop only when explicitly requested.
+Generate the report#.nsys-rep in the default location.

 lf

 you

 start

 a

 collection

 and

 fail

 to

 stop

 the

 collection

 (or

 if

 you

 are

 allowing

 it

 to

-stop
+Note: stop

 on

-exit,

-and
+exit, and

 the

 application

 runs

 for

 too

-Note: long)
+long)

 your

 system's

 storage

 space

+may

-may be
+be

 filled

 with

 collected

 data

-causing

-significant

-issues

-for

-the

-system.

-Nsight

-Systems

-will

-collect

-a

-different

-amount

-of

-data/

-sec

-depending
+1 I